OpenSouceCode/Hacktoberfest2020/README.md

+# Hacktoberfest2020--An amazing project
-# Hacktoberfest2020---its a very good project and get a free tshirt.
+its a very good project and get a free tshirt.

 Make your first Pull Request and earn a free tee from GitHub!